-- A23 Any inspection equipment inserted into the sett must be done in such a way so as not to damage the sett entrance or any tunnel or chamber. - A24 Any inspection equipment must be immediately retracted if the presence of badger(s) in the sett is confirmed.
+- A26 Any inspection equipment inserted into the sett must be carried out in such a way so as not to damage any sett entrance, tunnel or chamber. - A27 Any inspection equipment must be immediately retracted if the presence of badger(s) in the sett is confirmed.